accurascan/Cordova-AccuraScan-KYC/README.md

 ```
 **For iOS**
 ```
-Place both the license in your project's Runner directory, and add the licenses to the target.
+Place key.license and accuraface.license in your project's Runner directory, and add the licenses to the target.
 ```